-We may not possess the wealth of superior countries, we may not have those Ferrari, Aprilia and Ducati factories that are regularly featured on National Geographic Channel.
-We may not have the tallest building on earth, the fastest train, the cable ride overlooking the snow-capped mountains like the ones in the rockies of Denver, Colorado.
-We may not have the pointed nose, the so-called superior white skin or the “bloody” British accent.
+We may not possess the wealth of superior countries, we may not have those Ferrari, Aprilia, and Ducati factories that are regularly featured on National Geographic Channel.
+We may not have the tallest building on earth, the fastest train, the cable ride overlooking the snow-capped mountains like the ones in the Rockies of Denver, Colorado.
+We may not have the pointed nose, the so-called superior white skin, or the “bloody” British accent.

-But Filipinos are superior in different sense.
+But Filipinos are superior in a different sense.
 We are a beautiful people whose resiliency had defied and thrown oppressors in the past.
 We are a beautiful people whose soil is blessed with fertility to grow delicious fruits and vegetables.
-We are a beautiful people who, despite the hardships of life, flaunt contagious and genuine smile to encourage others.
-And since we are beautiful, it is not impossible for us to produce beautiful things in the field of science, arts, economics, technology and the like.
+We are beautiful people who, despite the hardships of life, flaunt contagious and genuine smile to encourage others.
+And since we are beautiful, it is not impossible for us to produce beautiful things in the field of science, arts, economics, technology, and the like.

-There is no need for colonial mentality, for self-hatred or for distrusting our potential.
+There is no need for colonial mentality, for self-hatred, or for distrusting our potential.

 We are beautiful.